lsils/mockturtle/docs/network.rst

 Mandatory types and constants
 -----------------------------

-The interaction with a logic network data structure is performed using three types for which no application details are assumed.
-The following three types must be defined within the network data structure.
+The interaction with a logic network data structure is performed using four types for which no application details are assumed.
+The following four types must be defined within the network data structure.
 They can be implemented as nested type, but may also be exposed as type alias.

 .. doxygenclass:: mockturtle::network
-   :members: node, signal, storage
+   :members: base_type, node, signal, storage
    :no-link:

-Futher, a network must expose the following compile-time constants:
+Further, a network must expose the following compile-time constants:

 .. code-block:: c++